PuzzleFlow/tochtli/tutorials/client-notifications.md

 The log analyzer service client exposes the new API method `react_on_events` that allows to bind the handler (Proc or block) with events with given severities.
 To achieve that the `EventsController` is started and bound with the new RabbitMQ queue.
  We cannot use single queue for all clients.
-Each client should have it's own queue to allow for event messages broadcasting.
+Each client should have its own queue to allow for event messages broadcasting.
  The `client_id` argument is used to create a queue name.
 The auto generated name won't be a solution because we want to have a persistent queue that will collect events even when application component is turned off.

 The selection of events is done with routing keys calculated from event severities.
  Normally, the controller queue binding is set for a controller with `bind` directive.
  Tochtli controller manager allows to setup custom binding during start with `:routing_keys` option.

 The last option passed to the controller is `:env`.
 That's the answer to the previous question about source of custom controller environment variables.

 The last step for now is to rewrite the client runner code.
 We already have 2 API methods: `send_new_log` and `react_on_events`.

 {% highlight ruby %}